Last Updated: May 12, 2026

 Fish Species to Avoid

-Small fish can be mistaken as a snack for your Oranda Goldfish, so it’s best to avoid putting them together.
+Small fish is mistaken as a snack for your Oranda Goldfish, so it’s best to avoid putting them together.
 You don’t want any fin-nippers that could cause damage to your beautiful Oranda, such as Neons, Mollies, or small Barbs.

 Oranda Goldfish are not the quickest swimmers; they like to saunter rather than speed along.
 This isn’t ideal when racing against a speedy comet for lunch.